SNES Classic Edition Available at Amazon

-If you’ve been searching for a Super NES Classic Edition, you’re not alone!
-Many retro game lovers are still trying to get their paws on the adorable little throwback console, and now you finally have another chance.
-The console is currently available to order on Amazon, where it will be back in stock in a few days’ time.
-If you want one, I’d make sure to order it now while you still can!
-You can find one just a few listings down right here.
+Alright, time for your daily SNES lottery!.
+Right now the Super NES Classic Edition is in stock at Amazon, but these things never last long.
+You can find the listing right here.

 Scroll down just a little bit and you should see the SNES Classic a few listings down, along with some related accessories.
-The SNES has come and gone from Amazon, with and without some issues, but this is the first time in a pretty long time that we’ve seen it up and ready to order for more than a few minutes.
+The SNES has come and gone from GameStop, with and without some issues, but this is the first time in a pretty long time that we’ve seen it on Amazon.
 Those of you who have Amazon Prime will want to take advantage of this so your adorable new console can be waiting for you by the end of the week!

 Videos by ComicBook.com